dvorakjt/abc-notation-transposition/README.md

         //you can prefer more sharps or flats in the transposed key const  sadisticOptions = {
             accidentalNumberPreference:  ACCIDENTAL_NUMBER_PREFERENCES.PREFER_MORE,
-            sharpsOrFlatsPreference:  SHARPS_OR_FLATS_PREFERENCES.PRESERVE_ORIGINAL
+            preferSharpsOrFlats:  SHARPS_OR_FLATS_PREFERENCES.PRESERVE_ORIGINAL
         }

         let  transposedToCFlatMajor = transposeABC(abcNotation, -1, sadisticOptions);

         //you can also set accidentalNumberPreference to no preference which will cause the
         //function to always select a key based on the sharps or flats preference
-        //note that sharpsOrFlatsPreference is also evaluated when transposing to keys such as Gb major and F# major,
+        //note that preferSharpsOrFlats is also evaluated when transposing to keys such as Gb major and F# major,
         //which have the same number of flats and sharps, respectively

         const  preferFlats = {
             accidentalNumberPreference:  ACCIDENTAL_NUMBER_PREFERENCES.NO_PREFERENCE,
-            sharpsOrFlatsPreference:  SHARPS_OR_FLATS_PREFERENCES.PREFER_FLATS
+            preferSharpsOrFlats:  SHARPS_OR_FLATS_PREFERENCES.PREFER_FLATS
         }

         const  preferSharps = {
             accidentalNumberPreference:  ACCIDENTAL_NUMBER_PREFERENCES.NO_PREFERENCE,
-            sharpsOrFlatsPreference:  SHARPS_OR_FLATS_PREFERENCES.PREFER_SHARPS
+            preferSharpsOrFlats:  SHARPS_OR_FLATS_PREFERENCES.PREFER_SHARPS
         }

         transposedToCFlatMajor = transposeABC(abcNotation, -1, preferFlats);